The Kramer Guitars Years

 The Eddie Van Halen Moment

-That practical feedback marked an important turning point.
+That feedback marked a turning point.

 The MTV Era